QIANQIANHU/Resume-Qianqian/index.md

 ###### 11817 NE 70th Place, Kirkland, WA 98033 | C: (425)-324-7684 | huqianqian@ymail.com ######
 ### Qianqian Hu ###

-<center>SUMMARY</center>
+SUMMARY
 ---
 ```
-As a PM, I evangelized the customers voice and needs, drove appropriate product decisions based on both qualitative and quantitative data, /coordinated engineering and UX team, and managed timelines and deliverables.
-With the strong curiosity and passion for owning /projects end-to-end, building it from the ground up, and shipping it to customers through a dynamic and /interactive platform, I converted myself to be a developer.
-I have the eager to find the missing puzzle of a full products life cycle, /which for me is the understanding of code.
+As a PM, I evangelized the customers voice and needs, drove appropriate product decisions based on both qualitative and quantitative data, \coordinated engineering and UX team, and managed timelines and deliverables.
+With the strong curiosity and passion for owning \projects end-to-end, building it from the ground up, and shipping it to customers through a dynamic and \interactive platform, I converted myself to be a developer.
+I have the eager to find the missing puzzle of a full products life cycle, \which for me is the understanding of code.
 Thus, I broke into this industry with a PM background.
-With the working /experience of a web developer, I know more of the magic and limits of technical, which now inspires me to /looking for opportunities to dive deeply in the development cycle.
+With the working \experience of a web developer, I know more of the magic and limits of technical, which now inspires me to \looking for opportunities to dive deeply in the development cycle.
 ```